-Operator and passenger must keep their weight uphill.
+Operator and passenger (2-UP models) must keep their weight uphill.
 Never open the throttle suddenly or make sudden gear changes.
 The vehicle could flip over backwards.

 Never apply the rear brake while rolling backwards.

 Apply the front brake gradually.